Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is a brain tumor diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him if you have ever had cancer, and what kind you had.
-Tell him if you have a family history of brain tumors or cancer.
+Tell him or her if you have ever had cancer, and what kind you had.
+Tell him or her if you have a family history of brain tumors or cancer.
 You may need any of the following:

 - A neurologic exam can show healthcare providers how your brain is working.
 Other names for this test include neuro signs, neuro checks, or neuro status.
 Healthcare providers will check how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.